 The Pacific rat – an earlier arrival?

 The Pacific rat, known to Māori as kiore, is a poor swimmer and could only have arrived in New Zealand with humans.
-In the mid-1990s a scientist radiocarbon-dated Pacific rat bones excavated from caves in both the North and South islands, and came up with dates as early as 50–150 AD.
+In the mid-1990s a scientist radiocarbon-dated Pacific rat bones excavated from caves in both the North and South islands, and came up with dates as early as 50–150 CE.
 This meant that humans must also have arrived by this time, some of them with rats on board.
 The discovery was a scientific bombshell and the possibility of such an early arrival caused hot debate.

-In a Hawke’s Bay cave known as the Hukanui rock overhang, a single rat bone, reportedly found beneath the ash layer from the Taupō eruption of 232 AD, returned a radiocarbon date of 134–320.
+In a Hawke’s Bay cave known as the Hukanui rock overhang, a single rat bone, reportedly found beneath the ash layer from the Taupō eruption of 232 CE, returned a radiocarbon date of 134–320.
 This was consistent with its position below the ash layer.
 The bone, which was excavated in 1959 by an amateur archaeologist, lay in a matchbox in the Dominion Museum for 40 years before it was dated.
 How the bone got beneath the 232 Taupō ash layer is still in dispute.

 However, a second rat bone from the Taupō ash layer at the Hukanui rock overhang was dated at around 1300, and a pigeon bone from the same layer was dated at 3,000 years old.
 As bones in undisturbed sediment layers should be about the same age, this raised some difficult questions.
 The veracity of the ‘matchbox bone’ is still being debated.